 Guidance & Information

-Tips, tricks, how-to's, FAQ's, in-depth analysis, and other useful and interesting information about Dubia roach care, keeping, feeding, breeding, and more that we've picked up along the way.
+Tips, tricks, how-to's, FAQs, in-depth analysis, and other useful and interesting information about Dubia roach care, keeping, feeding, breeding, and more that we've picked up along the way.
 If you want Dubia roach information and expert advice, you're in the right place!
 Click any tag to focus your search by topic.
-If you have a question for us, just ask!
+If you have a question, ask us!

 Are your roaches reproducing slowly or not at all?
 Are you having other production problems with a breeder colony?
 While Dubia roaches are extraordinarily healthy feeders, the trade-off is that they can be fussy and slow to multiply.
 Get help identifying and fixing common Dubia roach breeding problems.

-All the information you need to breed and raise vigorous, productive Dubia roaches.
-Includes important considerations about planning your colony, set-up issues and advice, and tips and techniques to quickly grow a small Dubia breeding colony into one large enough to provide a steady supply of healthy, nutritious feeders.
+This guide contains all the information you need to breed and raise vigorous, productive Dubia roaches.
+Includes important considerations about planning your colony, set-up issues, and advice.
+Learn tips and techniques to quickly grow a small breeding colony into one large enough to provide a steady supply of healthy, nutritious feeders.

-Get fast, reliable answers to common questions about Dubia roaches.
-The topics covered are wide-ranging and include everything from nutrition and breeding to gutloading and even cockroach allergies.
-If you don’t see the answer you’re looking for, you can submit your question and we’ll get back to you as soon as possible with an answer!
+Get fast, reliable answers to common (and not-so-common) questions about Dubia roaches.
+The wide range of topics includes everything from nutrition and breeding to gut loading and even cockroach allergies.
+If you don’t see the answer you’re looking for, send us your question and we’ll get back to you as soon as we can with an answer!

 Our Dubia roaches arrive at your door packed with good nutrition and excellent health.
 However, if you don’t feed them off in a week or so, their nutritional value and health will begin to decline.
 You can prevent this decline and keep your Dubia roach feeders nutritious for your animals in just a few easy steps.
 This post shows you how!